Nitchbit/Remote-Machine-Monitor/SystemMonitor/Client/README.md

 These components allow you to expose metrics.
 To install the components you need to execute [download.sh](download.sh) and choose what you need.

 If you want to see container's metrics, make sure you already have [docker](https://docs.docker.com/get-docker/) installed on your device.
-The script will install an image with google/cAdvisor pre-installed.
+The script will install an image with *cAdvisor* pre-installed.
-Otherwise, if you choose single pc's metrics, the script will install Prometheus and Prometheus-node-exporter service.
+Otherwise, if you choose single pc's metrics, the script will install *Prometheus* and *Prometheus-node-exporter* service.

 You can always choose to install both of them.